SecondeJK/personal/Devplan.md

 It's a community.
 One sure fire way of gaining experience is getting hooked on taking other people's software apart, testing it and pushing it back to GIT.
 It's the kind of thing that I dreamed about when I was 10 years old.

+Update 01/05/2016: Pushed tiny change to a repo, my first.
+Got merged.
+On the right track!

 ### 10. Python Mastering ###

 I have a Raspberry Pi.
 I have a book on Python.
 It's time to get coding with a secondry language, and I've chosen Python over Java, Node.JS and any other languages.